vercel/vercel/.github/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via [GitHub Discussions](https://github.com/vercel/vercel/discussions/new) with the owners of this repository before submitting a Pull Request.

-Please read our [code of conduct](CODE_OF_CONDUCT.md) and follow it in all your interactions with the project.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) and follow it in all your interactions with the project.

 ## Local development

-This project is configured in a monorepo pattern where one repo contains multiple npm packages.
+This project is configured in a monorepo, where one repository contains multiple npm packages.
 Dependencies are installed and managed with `yarn`, not `npm` CLI.

 To get started, execute the following: